reslp/reproducibility-workshop/day-1/exercise-3-data-organization.rst

 .. code-block:: bash

-   $ pandoc test.md --from markdown --to rst -o test.rst
+   $ pandoc test.md --from markdown --to rst > test.rst

 The above command converts a file from Markdown to reStructuredText.